Unshelved

-Unshelved is a daily comic strip set in a public library.
-Published by Overdue Media, the webcomic was created by writer Gene Ambaum, a librarian, and co-writer/artist Bill Barnes, and has been appearing at the rate of a strip per day since February 16, 2002, with a virtual circulation in excess of 45,000 readers via RSS feed, website and email subscription.
+Unshelved was a daily comic strip set in a public library.
+Published by Overdue Media, the webcomic was created by writer Gene Ambaum, a librarian, and co-writer/artist Bill Barnes, and appeared at the rate of a strip per day from February 16, 2002, through November 9, 2016, with a virtual circulation in excess of 45,000 readers via RSS feed, website and email subscription.
 Beginning on February 29, 2016, Chris Hallbeck took over as the illustrator.
 Hallbeck had previously been a guest illustrator for over a year.
 On April 29, Barnes announced that he had also left as co-writer of the strip.
 It is part of the Create a Comic Project.
 On October 10, 2016, it was announced that the final comic strip would be released on November 9.
 Bill Barnes returned to draw and co-author the final week of strips.